Frequently Asked Questions at Balboa Tennis Club

 Q – If my child is a junior and I want to hit with him or her, do I need to buy my child a day pass?

 A – Yes every person who plays on the courts needs to have a day pass or be a paid member.
+They also need to have a signed waiver on file.

 Q – What about lessons and clinics?